 A continual abundance of organic vegetables, herbs and fruits that sustain you with good health can be yours to enjoy.

-When I first started planting edibles in micro gardens, I made a lot of mistakes … I wasted time and money and there were plenty of ‘dried arrangements’ as a result, with minimal harvests!
-Over the years I’ve realised container gardening requires a slightly different set of skills to growing directly in your garden.
+When I first started planting edibles in micro gardens, I made a LOT of mistakes.
+I wasted so much time and money.
+There were plenty of ‘dried arrangements’ (dead plants!) as a result.
+I struggled with poor harvests.
+Over the years I’ve realised container gardening requires a different set of skills to growing directly in your garden.

-So here are 6 of the techniques I use to maximise my crop yields for a continual abundance of delicious home grown organic food.
+These are 6 key techniques you can use to maximise your harvests.
+Grow a continual abundance of delicious home grown organic food.
 Tuck in!

-- 1. Watering – Adequate moisture is one of the key factors to bountiful container gardens.
-Not overwatering or underwatering – just enough.
-I pay attention to this more than anything else.
-I use a moisture meter or clay plant marker that absorbs moisture in the soil to get it right.
-I also make my own potting mix recipe with moisture-hugging ingredients like coir peat and no chemical nasties like water saving crystals.
-The soil mix then acts like a sponge holding moisture and minerals to sustain your edibles.
+- 1. Watering – Adequate moisture is a key factor for bountiful container gardens.
+Not overwatering or underwatering.
+Just enough moisture.
+I recommend you really pay attention to this.
+Use a moisture meter to check soil moisture.
+Or stick your finger in the soil!
+You can also make your own moisture-holding potting mix using my recipe.
+It should have moisture-hugging ingredients like coir peat.
+But no chemical nasties like water-saving crystals.
+The soil mix acts like a sponge.
+It will hold moisture and minerals to sustain your edibles.

-- 2. Plant Nutrition/Soil Food – Equally important is providing your food crops with the ‘love’ they need in the soil.
-It’s the minerals and trace elements that make your edible plants look vibrant, taste amazingly full of flavour, smell delectable and packed with nutrients that are healing and health-giving to your body.
+- 2. Plant Nutrition/Soil Food – Equally important is providing your food plants with the ‘love’ they need in the soil.
+Minerals and trace elements provide balanced nutrition.
+So your edible plants look vibrant.
+Your food will taste amazingly full of flavour and smell delicious!
+Plants packed with nutrients are healing and health-giving for your body.
 Just like we get sick and suffer from ailments if our diet is lacking vitamins and minerals, it’s the same with our plants!
-Container gardens are totally dependent on us ‘feeding’ the soil regularly to build humus.
+Edible container gardens are totally dependent on you ‘feeding’ the soil regularly to build humus.

-- 4. Consider Spacing – I’ve found the spacing guidelines on some seed packets is too generous and wastes precious room in a container, so I often plant my seeds and seedlings a bit closer than recommended.
-In my salad bowl gardens, I grow a variety of 8 or 9 different greens and herbs that I am constantly picking and plucking.
-As they never grow to full size, they can be planted ‘up close and personal’.
-In a warm/hot climate with strong sun, the closer spacing is also a benefit to help shade adjoining plants and reduce moisture loss, protecting them from wilting.
+- 4. Consider Spacing – I’ve found the spacing guidelines on some seed packets is too generous.
+Perfect for garden beds, but not edible container gardens.
+I often plant my seeds and seedlings a bit closer than recommended.
+In my salad bowl gardens, I grow a variety of 8 or 9 different greens and herbs.
+I can do this because I am constantly picking and plucking.
+They never grow to full size.
+So they can be planted ‘up close and personal’.
+In a warm/hot climate with strong sun, the closer spacing is also a benefit.
+Why?
+To help shade adjoining plants and reduce moisture loss.
+This helps protect them from wilting.

-- 5. Sufficient Sunlight – When sharing one pot with multiple plants, find a balance between maximising the space, without overcrowding.
-Otherwise, the plants won’t get adequate sunlight, moisture or nutrients and there’ll be too much competition!
+- 5. Sufficient Sunlight – When sharing one pot with multiple plants, you need to find a balance.
+Between maximising the space without overcrowding.
+Otherwise, your plants won’t get adequate sunlight, moisture or nutrients.
+There will be too much competition!
 A bit of trial and error will help you learn how many plants to put in different sized containers.

-- 6. Plant seasonal vegetables – Rotating crops in your containers helps reduce the chance of pests and diseases building up in the potting media.
-By swapping crops each season, you not only keep your soil healthy but growing your favourite edibles at the right time of the year gives you the best chance of success.
-Avoid wasting money on planting summer crops in winter – this is a recipe for disaster!
-If you’re not sure when the best time is to grow various vegetables, there are some helpful links and information in the post on What to Plant When and Benefits of Moon Gardening.
+- 6. Plant seasonal vegetables – Rotating vegetables in your container gardens is important.
+This helps reduce the chance of pests and diseases building up in the potting media.
+By swapping plant families each season, you keep your soil healthy.
+Growing your favourite edibles at the right time of the year also gives you the best chance of success.
+Avoid wasting money on planting summer crops in winter.
+This is a recipe for disaster!
+If you’re not sure when the best time is to grow various vegetables, read What to Plant When and Benefits of Moon Gardening.

-These are some of my favourite tips – I hope they help your container garden become more productive and you can enjoy an abundance of fresh home grown organic produce year round.
+These are some of my favourite tips.
+I hope they help your container gardens become more productive.
+So you can enjoy an abundance of fresh home grown organic produce year round.
 I’d love to know – What do you need help with in your garden?